jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 Evaluators can also be chained together if multiple conditions need to apply.
-The out-of-the-box evaluators live in slingshot-document-library-context.xml so refer to that file for the full list of evaluators and an example of how chaining works.
+The out-of-the-box evaluators live in slingshot-documentlibrary-context.xml so refer to that file for the full list of evaluators and an example of how chaining works.
 You can also write completely new evaluators using Java deployed to the Share tier.